-In addition, many research organizations have conducted analysis of non-CO2 GHG emission trends and emission reduction actions, and have estimated potential emission reduction under stronger regulation.
-The World Resources Institute analyzed China's non-CO2 emission trends under different policies in its recently published paper (Figure 7).
+In addition, many research organizations have conducted analysis of non-CO2 GHG emission trends and emission reduction actions, and have estimated potential emission reductions under stronger regulation.
+Tsinghua University's "Research on China's Long-term Low Carbon Development Strategy and Transformation Path" shows that under China's current NDC objectives and existing policies, non-CO2 GHG emissions will continue to rise, reaching 3.17 billion tons of CO2e by 2050.
+In contrast, under a scenario of cost-effective emission reduction measures, non-CO2 GHG can peak before 2030 or around 2025, and emissions will drop to 1.761 billion tons of CO2e in 2050 (in the 2°C temperature control target scenario) (He et al., 2020).
+The World Resources Institute also analyzed China's non-CO2 emission trends under different policies (Figure 7).
 Under a Reference Scenario (China only implements relevant policies announced at the end of 2015), between 2012 and 2030, emissions from industrial processes may triple and emissions from other sectors will remain stable or flatten out.
-Under an Existing Policy Scenario (based on existing policies through the end of 2018), by 2030 non-CO2 emissions will decrease by 383 million tons of CO2e compared to that under the Reference Scenario.
+Under an Existing Policy Scenario (based on existing policies through the end of 2018), by 2030 non-CO2 emissions will decrease by 383 million tons of CO2e compared to the Reference Scenario.
 Under an Intensification Scenario (based on emission cutting solutions exceeding the existing policy scenario), if strong measures are taken, non-CO2 emissions will be kept at the 2012 level by 2030 (Song, 2019).
-A scenario analysis of the Chinese Academy of Sciences shows that with weak non-CO2 GHG emission control, the peaking time of CO2 does not necessarily coincide with that of total GHG emissions (Q. Liu et al., 2017).
+A scenario analysis by the Chinese Academy of Sciences shows that with weak non-CO2 GHG emission control, the peaking time of CO2 does not necessarily coincide with that of total GHG emissions (Q. Liu et al., 2017).
 According to research by the Lawrence Berkeley National Laboratory (LBNL), China is likely to peak GHG emissions by 2023 with intensified control policies (Lin, Khanna, & Liu, 2018).